Skip to main content

 File upload / download ✅ Unlimited file size to plan cap ✅ Max 5 TB per file

-Folder sync (desktop) ✅ Windows, macOS, Linux ✅ Windows, macOS, ChromeOS
+Folder sync (desktop) ✅ Windows, macOS (Linux: official CLI; native client in development) ✅ Windows, macOS, ChromeOS

 Mobile offline access ✅ Mark files for offline ✅ More permissive